clawpack/doc/doc/setrun_amrclaw.rst

    The number of grid cells in the x, y, [,z]  directions.

+   Note that when AMR is used, `num_cells` determines the number of cells in each dimension on the coarsest Level 1 grid.
+Additional paramters described below determine refinement ratios to finer levels.

 .. attribute:: num_eqn : integer

    Number of equations in the system (e.g. *num_eqn=1* for a scalar problem).